Punch-Drunk/san-diego-bird-classifier/README.md

 ### Acknowledgments
 - SerpAPI for image scraping.
-- TensorFlow Hub for pretrained EfficientNetB0.
+- TensorFlow Hub for pretrained EfficientNetB0 and EfficientNetV2L
 - San Diego birding communities for species documentation.

 For questions or contributions, reach out to ashhal.s.usmani@gmail.com!